tonywok/tonywok.github.io/_posts/2020-06-01-embracing-perspectives-with-the-rails-router.md

 In my opinion, it's very easy for Rails developers to fall into the thought process of:

 1. I have an ActiveRecord model named `Foo`
-1. I should make an `FoosController`
+1. I should make a `FoosController`
 1. All actions involving a `Foo` go into the `FoosController`

 Ignoring the first point's ActiveRecord assumption, since I think it deserves its own post...